DRACO Down the Memory Hole

 Funding: This work is funded by grant AI057159 (http://www.niaid.nih.gov/Pages/default.aspx) from the National Institute of Allergy and Infectious Diseases and the New England Regional Center of Excellence for Biodefense and Emerging Infectious Diseases, with previous funding from the Defense Advanced Research Projects Agency, Defense Threat Reduction Agency, and Director of Defense Research & Engineering.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
 Opinions, interpretations, conclusions, and recommendations are those of the authors and are not necessarily endorsed by the United States government.

-This research was performed at MIT’s Draper Labs and was funded by NIAID, DARPA, and DTRA.
+This research was performed at MIT’s Lincoln Labs and then moved into the Draper Laboratory and was funded by NIAID, DARPA, and DTRA.
 The Pentagon were after a broad-spectrum antivirus that could cure any viral infection, in case soldiers were exposed to an unknown pathogen for which no vaccine existed (i.e. a biowarfare agent).
 Dr. Todd Rider’s solution was to come up with a chimeric protein consisting of a dsRNA detection domain fused end-to-end with an apoptosis induction domain.
 These protein biologics were produced by being cultured in a bioreactor in E. Coli bacteria transfected with plasmids to produce DRACO proteins, similar to how recombinant insulin is produced.

 It is possible to formulate different types of DRACOs, such as Protein Kinase R and Apoptotic protease activating factor-1, PKR and FADD, RNaseL and Apaf-1, et cetera.
 DRACOs all have the same mechanism of action.
 They take advantage of the fact that many viruses, including coronaviruses, produce long strands of dsRNA when they infect cells and replicate.
 Even viruses with ssRNA genomes like SARS-CoV-2 do this.
 Healthy cells, on the other hand, don’t have any long strands of dsRNA in them at all.